letstri/nixle/docs/introduction/roadmap.md

 This is a list of features that are planned for Nixle before the 1.0 release.

 - ✅ Add plugin system
-- ✅ Add HTTP plugin
+- ✅ Create HTTP plugin
 - Add validation for query and body
 - Add support for guards
 - Add support for middlewares